 Muscle fitness means having muscles that can lift heavier objects or muscles that will work longer before becoming exhausted.
-Muscle fitness improves when a person does activities that build or maintain muscles (strength) or that increase how long a person can use his or her muscles (endurance).
+Muscle fitness improves when a person does activities that build or maintain muscles (strength) or that increase how long a person can use their muscles (endurance).

 Activities like weight lifting, push-ups, or leg lifts can improve muscle fitness.
 As muscle fitness increases, most people notice that they can carry heavy grocery bags more easily, pick up children without feeling as much strain, or carry heavy items longer before getting too tired to continue.
 Having stronger muscles also protects the joints.